microsoft/finops-toolkit/docs/governance-workbook/README.md

 The governance workbook is an Azure Monitor workbook that provides a customizable single pane of glass for governance.

 ## Workbook Overview

-Take advantage of the Azure governance workbook to easily navigate through the resource of your subscription.
-The purpose of this tool is to help you to identify the resources deployed into your environment and keep track on them.
+Take advantage of the Azure governance workbook to easily navigate through your Azure resources.
+The purpose of this tool is to help you identify and keep track of resources deployed into your environment.

 The following section will help you to understand the metrics displayed in this workbook to ease your cloud usage and administration.

-This tool is contain 14 sections:
+The Governance workbook contains the following sections:
 -	Overview
 -	Virtual Machine
 -	Storage + backup